 How Many RVs do Manufacturers Make?

-The number of manufactured units depends hugely on who the manufacturer is, what brand has a steady or increased demand, and what motorhome class the RV belongs to.
+The number of manufactured RV units made depends mainly on who the manufacturer is, what brand has a steady or increased demand, and what class the RV belongs to.

 How many RVs do manufacturers actually have to produce for there to be unsold units?

-That’s why the best way to know which RV models are coming out is to attend a few RV trade shows in the area.
+Therefore, the best way to know which RV models are coming out is to attend a few RV trade shows in your area.

-This time frame gives prospective buyers all the time to look around and decide on which new model they want to purchase.
-The trade shows also give buyers a no-pressure environment, where they can leisurely look around and ask representatives about a certain RV model’s features.
+This schedule gives prospective buyers time to look around and decide on which new model they want to purchase.
+The trade shows also give buyers a no-pressure environment.
+They can leisurely look around and ask representatives about a certain RV model’s features.
 It also gives manufacturers the data they need to decide which models should be produced more and which models they should cut back on.

-However, since RVs are released frequently, it doesn’t give older models enough time to go around the market.
-It would result in more older models being put on the back burner, forgotten, and left to be sold at discounted prices.
+However, since RVs are released frequently, it doesn’t always give older models enough time to go around the market.
+This can result in some older models being forgotten about and marked down to discounted prices.
 Sometimes, these older RV models don’t even get sold.

 - What’s the Difference Between an RV, Camper, Motorhome and a Trailer?